GalvanizeOpenSource/stats-shortcourse/src/paradigms.rst

 Therefore :math:`P(X_2 = H | X_1 = H) = \frac{\frac{5}{12}}{\frac{1}{2}} = \frac{5}{6}`

-Don't believe it we can show this by simulation...
+Don't believe it?
+We can show this by simulation...

 .. code-block:: python